ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ## Step 1.
 Configure your installation environment
 {: #config-enviro}

-SETH WILL CONFIRM IF ANY CHANGES TO THIS STEP - SHOULD STAY THE SAME

 From the _Create_ tab on the `Cloud Pak for Multicloud Management` installation page, specify where you want to install the {{site.data.keyword.cp4mcm_full_notm}}:

   1. Select the Red Hat {{site.data.keyword.openshiftshort}} cluster where you want to deploy the {{site.data.keyword.cp4mcm_full_notm}}.